 Ethical values provide the moral compass by which we live our lives and make decisions: ‘doing the right thing’ because it’s the right thing to do.
 However, there are several reasons why unethical behaviour continues to happen in the workplace, from individual actions and choice to industry-wide indiscretions and compromising decisions.In this guide, we discuss the red flags to watch out for, along with practical tips and resources to safeguard your organisation and people against ethical breaches and misconduct.
 The guide draws on – and complements – the latest CIPD research, and features nine areas of action employers can prioritise to ensure they behave ethically.

 If you’re an employer or manager looking to foster and encourage ethical behaviour in your organisation, you’ll find the practical advice you need in this guide.

 Free webinars on ethical practice

-A new webinar series exploring specific areas of ethical practice at work.
-Ranging from encouraging employee's to 'speak-up', to the concept of organisational 'fairness', these three webinars will facilitate discussion and outline latest advice and guidance.
+Our webinar series explored specific areas of ethical practice at work.
+Ranging from encouraging employees to 'speak-up', to the concept of organisational 'fairness', these three webinars facilitated discussion and outlined latest advice and guidance.

 25 March 2020

 Employees are more likely to act unethically when they perceive their organisation to be 'unfair'.
 Explore the typical dilemmas faced by business when dealing with 'fairness' in the workplace

 What are the actions managers can take to reduce the risk of unethical behaviour in the workplace?
 This webinar will explore codes of conduct, job design and the effect of mood and personality